 Landowners whose property may be affected by a new pipeline, or an expansion of an existing permanent easement, will be notified by Williams and advised how their property may be affected by the project proposal.
 This process normally begins with a request for permission for company representatives to conduct various ground surveys on the property.

-When on-the-ground survey work begins for a pipeline project, survey crews survey collect important data and assess environmental, geological, and archeological conditions.
+Ground surveys are a preliminary first step in gathering information necessary for developing a pipeline proposal.
+When on-the-ground survey work begins, survey crews survey collect important data and assess environmental, geological, and archeological conditions.
 This process also includes considerable interaction with property owners along the proposed route so that their concerns can be assessed and, in many cases, become part of route plan modifications.

 Generally, environmental field studies cause little or no disruption to landowners.
 Field crews will walk the pipeline study corridor and in some cases they may need to dig small holes or leave small stakes behind.